Information for professional contributors joining the NIHR reviewer community

 The role of the NIHR and our reviewers

-The National Institute for Health Research (NIHR) funds health, social care and public health research and translates discoveries into practical products, treatments, devices and procedures.
+The NIHR funds health, social care and public health research and translates discoveries into practical products, treatments, devices and procedures.
 NIHR funding programmes identify the highest impact questions to UK health and involve patients and the public in all our work.

 Our research provides the evidence to support decision making by professionals, policy makers and patients, makes this evidence available, and encourages its uptake and use.

 NIHR External Peer Reviewers make a significant contribution to the NHS, social care and public health by shaping the research we fund and improving practice.